 The closest you can reach it on the Deuce Bus that travels up and down the Strip is the Mob Museum.

 It’s about a 12-minute walk from there but I’m always a bit wary of walking away from well-trodden streets in Las Vegas so if you can manage to spring for a cab then I would.

 Where to Stay in Las Vegas

-If you’re looking for other cool arty things to do in Vegas, check out my post here which talks about a new installation called Seven Magic Mountains and where else you’ll find art on the strip.
+If you’re looking for other cool arty things to do in Vegas, check out on this post on Seven Magic Mountains and where else you’ll find art on the strip.

 Share The Love

 If you liked this post, why not share it – go on, make the signs happy!